 Top 5 Causes of Motorcycle Accidents in New York

 - Poor motorcycle training.
-Most motorcyclists like to think that they had enough practice and professional training prior to riding.
+Most motorcyclists believe they’ve had enough practice and professional training prior to riding.
 Unfortunately, this isn’t always the case.
 Most motorcycle accidents occur in New York due to incompetent riding skills and technique.

 - Riding without a license.
 According to the New York City Department of Transportation (DOT,) 43 percent of fatal accidents involve an unlicensed driver.
 Take the time to go through the proper channels – not just because it’s the law, but because doing so will save your life.